KnezIker/CNN/README.md

   <img src="doc/HA_Cmul.png" alt="Opis slike" width="300" />
 </div>
 <br>
-And there should be at least 3 coustom instructions for it:<br>
+And there should be at least 3 custom instructions for it:<br>
 Cmul a, b<br>
-Which brings operands a and b to accelerator and enables it.<br>
+This instruction brings operands a and b to the accelerator and enables it.<br>
 Cget rx<br>
-Which takes the result of accelerator and sotres it in rx register<br>
+This instruction takes the result from the accelerator and stores it in the rx register.<br>
 Crst<br>
-Which resets the accelerator.
+This instruction resets the accelerator.<br>

-### codes for custom instructions
+### Codes for custom instructions

-There is a lot of room for improovements and creativity here.
-But since this is just a foundation for my bachelor's thesis, and not some high end company product, there is only a need for this conditions to be met:
+There is a lot of room for improvement and creativity here.
+But since this is just a foundation for my bachelor's thesis, and not a high-end company product, there is only a need for the following conditions to be met:

-- Code must not overlap with some existing code for other *Standard* or *Pulp extended* instructions
+- The code must not overlap with any existing code for other Standard or Pulp extended instructions.
-- Code should leave space for about 5 or 6 aditional instructions
+- he code should leave space for about 5 or 6 additional instructions.
-- All added codes should be grouped in some way (quality of life condition, optional)
+- All added code should be grouped in some way (quality of life condition, optional).

-Opcode that meets those conditins, (amoung others) is 0110011 i.e. opcode for add instruction.<br>
+An opcode that meets these conditions (among others) is 0110011, i.e. the opcode for the add instruction.
-Now funct7 should be choosen.<br>
+Now, funct7 should be chosen.

-11 and 10 for first two bits of funct7 is already taken by Puplp extensions.<br>
+The first two bits of funct7 (11 and 10) are already taken by the Pulp extensions.
-0000000 and 0100000 is also taken by standard RV32I alu instructions.<br>
+0000000 and 0100000 are also taken by standard RV32I ALU instructions.
-01xxxxx and 000xxxx is taken by pulp instructions.
-Not all x bits are taken, and there are probably holes that could be used, but that involves aditional brain power which is already limited.<br>
+01xxxxx and 000xxxx are taken by Pulp instructions.
+Not all the x bits are taken, and there are probably holes that could be used, but that requires additional brain power, which is already limited.
-0000001 is also taken for M extension.<br>
+0000001 is also taken for the M extension.

-Now that leaves us with a lot of free space.<br>
+Now, that leaves us with a lot of free space.
-For organisational reasosns and to make things simpler this will be funct7 space for instructions 001xxxx.<br>
+For organizational reasons and to make things simpler, this will be the funct7 space for instructions: 001xxxx.
-So 001 0000 < funct7 < 001 1111.<br>
+So, 001 0000 < funct7 < 001 1111.
-That is 16 funct7 codes and every funct7 code has 3 bits for func3 so in total 16*8 = 128 which is enough even to make separate instruction set.
+That is 16 funct7 codes, and every funct7 code has 3 bits for funct3, so in total, 16 * 8 = 128 instructions, which is enough to create a separate instruction set.

-So codes for starting 3 instructions should look like this:
+So, the codes for the first 3 instructions should look like this:
 <br>
 <div align="center">
   <img src="doc/Codes.png" alt="Opis slike" width="1100" />
 </div>
 <br>

-## Preparing cv32e40p core for accelerator
+## Preparing the cv32e40p core for the accelerator

-From this point on, most of the work will be done in verilog (fun part).
+From this point on, most of the work will be done in Verilog (the fun part).
-Goal is to modify cv32e40p core of pulpissimo to run our custom instruction on custom hardware accelerator.
+The goal is to modify the cv32e40p core of Pulpissimo to run our custom instruction on the custom hardware accelerator.
-But to modify cv32e40p core, one firstly needs to open it.
+However, to modify the cv32e40p core, one must first open it.
-Detailed instructions for installing pulpissimo could be found [here](https://github.com/pznikola/pulpissimo/blob/master/SETUP.md)).<br>
+Detailed instructions for installing pulpissimo can be found [here](https://github.com/pznikola/pulpissimo/blob/master/SETUP.md)).<br>
-If doing this for the first time, expect to spend some time on it.
+If this is your first time, expect to spend some time on it.
-When pulpissimo is downloaded, and set up files for cv32e40p core could be found by opening terminal from pulpissimo/utils/bin and typing command:
+Once Pulpissimo is downloaded, the files for the cv32e40p core can be found by opening the terminal from pulpissimo/utils/bin and typing the command:

 ```
 /bender packages --flat
 ```
-Next, type this command:
+Next, type in this command:
 ```
 for pkg in $(./bender packages --flat); do
     ./bender clone "$pkg"
 done
 ```
-This will create working_dir folder in pulpissimo folder, and all pulpissimo rtl files will be there, in separate folders. cv32e40p files are in pulpissimo/working_dir/cv32e40p/rtl folder.
+This will create a working_dir folder in the Pulpissimo folder, and all Pulpissimo RTL files will be there, in separate folders.
+The cv32e40p files are located in pulpissimo/working_dir/cv32e40p/rtl.

 ### starting point
-Detailed description and datasheet of cv32e40p could be found here [here](https://github.com/openhwgroup/cv32e40p)).<br> This is just a oversimlified version that covers only things related to this topic.
+A detailed description and datasheet of cv32e40p can be found [here](https://github.com/openhwgroup/cv32e40p)).<br> This is just an oversimplified version that covers only the things related to this topic.

 //*TODO:
 MAKE THIS SHORT OVERSIMPLIFIED VERSION A LITTLE BIT LESS OVERSIMPLIFIED*//

-Riscy core is made out of separate units and pipeline stages.
+The Riscy core is made up of separate units and pipeline stages, following a classic fetch-decode-execute structure.
-Classic fetch decode execute structure.

 <br>
 <div align="center">